 - "Knowledge" is now almost always defined in private company transaction agreements.
-For example, in the 2019 study only 1% of the reported deals left knowledge undefined. - The definition of knowledge increasingly includes both constructive and actual knowledge (instead of mere actual knowledge alone).
-Specifically, including constructive knowledge has steadily increased over the eight ABA studies-from 52% of reviewed deals in the 2005 ABA study to 86% in the most recent study. - Over the course of the eight studies, a large and increasing percentage of reviewed deals define a "knowledge group" to include specific individuals.
-In the 2019 study, nearly all (99%) of the reported deals referred to a knowledge group or specific individuals.
+For example, in the 2023 study only 1% of the reported deals left knowledge undefined. - The definition of knowledge increasingly includes both constructive and actual knowledge (instead of mere actual knowledge alone).
+Specifically, including constructive knowledge in the knowledge definition has steadily increased over the ten ABA studies-from 52% of reviewed deals in the 2005 ABA study to a high of 92% in the most recent 2023 study. - Over the course of the ten studies, a large and increasing percentage of reviewed deals define a "knowledge group" to include specific individuals.
+In the 2023 study, nearly all (99%) of the reported deals referred to a knowledge group or specific individuals.